jundalisay/spblist/content/en/research/aristotle/physics/book-6/chapter-01.md

 ---
-heading: Chapters 3
+heading: Chapter 1
-title: "Inquiry"
+title: "Continuous and Successive"
 date: 2024-09-08
 weight: 2
-description: "Aristotle was a Greek philosopher who wrote about the different Greek philosophies and advanced his own substance-based beliefs"
+description: "The extremities of two points can neither be one"
-image: "/covers/aris.jpg"
+image: "/covers/physics.png"
 writer:
   name: Aristotle
   url: https://en.wikipedia.org/wiki/Aristotle
 ---

-CHAPTER 1
+If the terms ‘continuous’, ‘in contact’, and ‘in succession’ are understood as defined above things being ‘continuous’ if their extremities are one, ‘in contact’ if their extremities are together, and ‘in succession’ if there is nothing of their own kind intermediate between them-nothing that is continuous can be composed ‘of indivisibles’: e.g. a line cannot be composed of points, the line being continuous and the point indivisible.

-Now if the terms ‘continuous’, ‘in contact’, and ‘in succession’ are understood as defined above things being ‘continuous’ if their extremities are one, ‘in contact’ if their extremities are together, and ‘in succession’ if there is nothing of their own kind intermediate between them-nothing that is continuous can be composed ‘of indivisibles’: e.g. a line cannot be composed of points, the line being continuous and the point indivisible.
-For the extremities of two points can neither be one (since of an indivisible there can be no extremity as distinct from some other part) nor together (since that which has no parts can have no extremity, the extremity and the thing of which it is the extremity being distinct).
+The extremities of two points can neither be one (since of an indivisible there can be no extremity as distinct from some other part) nor together (since that which has no parts can have no extremity, the extremity and the thing of which it is the extremity being distinct).

 Moreover, if that which is continuous is composed of points, these points must be either